grafana/tempo/docs/tempo/website/configuration/_index.md

     # The query frontend sents sharded requests to ingesters and querier (/api/traces/<id>)
     # By default, all healthy ingesters are queried for the trace id.
-    # When true the querier will hash the trace id in the same way that distributors do.
+    # When true the querier will hash the trace id in the same way that distributors do and then
-    # The querier will then only query those ingesters who own the trace id hash as determined by the ring as opposed to querying all ingesters.
+    # only query those ingesters who own the trace id hash as determined by the ring.
+    # If this parameter is set, the number of 404s could increase during rollout or scaling of ingesters.
     [query_relevant_ingesters: <bool> | default = false]

     search: